‘Russian Kim Kardashian’ Anastasiya Kvitko Rocks The Tightest Of Bodysuits With Latex Boots & Fans Are In Awe

 Anastasiya Kvitko has put her curves on display – and she’s gone extra-tight.
 The “Russian Kim Kardashian” seems to wear skintight clothing as somewhat of her trademark, although those curves always seem to handle the getup perfectly.
-Unsurprising, then, that AK has amassed over 11 million followers on Instagram.
+It’s unsurprising, then, that AK has amassed over 11 million followers on Instagram.

 Today didn’t have AK squeezing her curves into a bikini, but it more than delivered that famous frame.